-As many as 50-70% of all early pregnancy losses are believed to be caused by abnormalities in the chromosomal makeup of the embryo.
+Approximately 50 to 70% of all early pregnancy losses are believed to be caused by abnormalities in the chromosomal makeup of the embryo.
 These errors typically occur early in the oocyte (egg) maturation process and less commonly during sperm maturation.

-Conditions Affecting the Uterus.
+Conditions affecting the uterus.
 The process of implantation is hormonally regulated and requires a synchronized interaction between the implanting embryo and the lining of the woman’s uterus (endometrium).
 Factors that alter this relationship can result in pregnancy losses.

 The hormone progesterone, produced by the ovaries in the second half of a woman’s ovulatory cycle, is necessary for the establishment and maintenance of pregnancy.
-The relationship between the hormonal environment of early pregnancy and implantation is intricate and, not very well understood.
+The relationship between the hormonal environment of early pregnancy and implantation is intricate and not very well understood.

 Anatomical or structural problems with a woman’s uterus, including polyps, fibroids, or congenital defects, can result in miscarriage or complications later in pregnancy.
 An ultrasound test (saline sonography) or an X-ray test (hysterosalpingogram, or HSG) can reveal many structural abnormalities of the uterus.
 Occasionally, additional imaging studies may be required.
 Fortunately, many abnormalities of the uterus can be corrected through surgery.

-Problems Affecting the Immune System.
+Problems affecting the immune system.
 It is clear that there is a special relationship between the uterus and the immune system, but the exact nature of this relationship is not well understood at this time.

-Environmental Factors.
-Women who have had repeated miscarriages often ask about a link between miscarriage and environmental factors such as smoking, caffeine, and alcohol use and exercise.
+Environmental factors.
+Women who have had repeated miscarriages often ask about a link between miscarriage and environmental factors such as smoking, caffeine, alcohol use, and exercise.
 While some studies suggest that environmental factors may cause sporadic pregnancy loss, a link with recurrent pregnancy loss has not been firmly established.
 We generally advise all pregnant women, but especially those with a history of recurrent loss, to avoid smoking (including second-hand smoke exposure), excessive caffeine intake (more than two cups of coffee/day) and alcohol use.

 There is no evidence to suggest that exercise increases a women’s risk of pregnancy loss.
 However, there are no studies suggesting that strenuous exercise is safe for recurrent loss patients.
 Therefore, as a precaution, we suggest that women avoid strenuous aerobic exercise.
 In addition, there is some evidence to suggest that women with a history of miscarriage should avoid exposure to biohazards, solvents or certain industrial chemicals that are known to have an effect on a developing fetus.
 Your doctor can help you evaluate your risk of exposure to these materials if this is a concern.

-Hormonal Disorders.
+Hormonal disorders.
 Diseases affecting the endocrine system, especially those that are relatively mild, do not appear to increase the risk of miscarriage.
 However, certain disorders, including uncontrolled diabetes or thyroid disease are known to increase a woman’s risk of miscarriage.
 In addition, women with Polycystic Ovary Syndrome are at increased risk for sporadic loss, but the condition has no proven association with recurrent pregnancy loss.
 Based on an individual’s health history, we may recommend an evaluation for an endocrine disorder.
 In many cases these conditions can easily be managed with medication and should be corrected prior to further attempts at conception.